by Eric B. Hare

 were not the

-bond and the
+bond and free;

-the selfless and
+selfless and the

-the selfish.
+selfish.
+They

-They were those
+were those that

-to the name of
+the name of

 Christ and those